Attempted assassination of Andy Warhol: Accounts of Solanas before the shooting

-Fahs states that "the more likely story ... places Valerie at the Actors Studio at 432 West 44th Street early that morning."
-Actress Sylvia Miles stated that Solanas appeared at the Actors Studio looking for Lee Strasberg, asking to leave a copy of Up Your Ass for him.
+Fahs states that "the more likely story [...] places Valerie at the Actors Studio at 432 West 44th Street early that morning."
+Actress Sylvia Miles stated that Solanas had appeared at the Actors Studio looking for Lee Strasberg, asking to leave a copy of Up Your Ass for him.
 Miles said that Solanas "had a different look, a bit tousled, like somebody whose appearance is the last thing on her mind".
 Miles told Solanas that Strasberg would not be in until the afternoon, accepted the script, and then "shut the door because I knew she was trouble.
 I didn't know what sort of trouble, but I knew she was trouble."

-Fahs records that Solanas then traveled to producer Margo Feiden's (then Margo Eden) residence in Crown Heights, Brooklyn, as she believed that Feiden would be willing to produce Up Your Ass.
+Fahs records that Solanas then traveled to Margo Feiden's residence in Crown Heights, Brooklyn, as she believed that Feiden would be willing to produce Up Your Ass.
 As related to Fahs, Solanas talked to Feiden for almost four hours, trying to convince her to produce the play and discussing her vision for a world without men.
-Throughout this time, Feiden repeatedly refused to produce the play.
-According to Feiden, Solanas then pulled out her gun, and when Feiden again refused to commit to producing the play, she responded, "Yes, you will produce the play because I'll shoot Andy Warhol and that will make me famous and the play famous, and then you'll produce it."
+Feiden repeatedly refused to produce the play; according to Feiden, Solanas then pulled out a gun, and when Feiden again refused to commit to producing the play, she responded: "Yes, you will produce the play because I'll shoot Andy Warhol and that will make me famous and the play famous, and then you'll produce it."
 As she was leaving Feiden's residence, Solanas handed Feiden a partial copy of an earlier draft of the play and other personal papers.

-Fahs describes how Feiden then "frantically called her local police precinct, Andy Warhol's precinct, police headquarters in Lower Manhattan, and the offices of Mayor John Lindsay and Governor Nelson Rockefeller to report what happened and inform them that Solanas was on her way at that very moment to shoot Andy Warhol".
+Feiden then "frantically called her local police precinct, Andy Warhol's precinct, police headquarters in Lower Manhattan, and the offices of Mayor John Lindsay and Governor Nelson Rockefeller to report what happened and inform them that Solanas was on her way at that very moment to shoot Andy Warhol".
 In some instances, the police responded that "You can't arrest someone because you believe she is going to kill Andy Warhol", and even asked Feiden, "Listen lady, how would you know what a real gun looked like?"
 In a 2009 interview with James Barron of The New York Times, Feiden said that she knew Solanas intended to kill Warhol, but could not prevent it.
-(Note: "The Times does not present Ms. Fieden's account as definitive ... [but] consider[s] this just one angle of the story".)
-(A New York Times assistant Metro editor responded to an online comment regarding the story, saying that "The Times does not present Ms.Fieden’s account as definitive").
+(Note: according to assistant metropolitan editor Nicole Collins, "The Times does not present Ms. Fieden's account as definitive [...] we consider this just one angle of the story".)
+A New York Times assistant editor, however, stated that the paper "does not present Ms. Fieden's account as definitive".